pinellolab/CRISPR-SURF/README.md

 -padjs, --padj_cutoffs
       List of p-adj.
 (Benjamini-Hochberg) cut-offs separated by spaces for determining significance of regulatory regions in the CRISPR tiling screen (i.e. 0.05 0.01 0.001 0.0001).
 (Default: 0.05 0.01 0.001 0.0001)
 -out_dir, --out_directory
       The name of the output directory to place CRISPR-SURF analysis files.
-(Default: CRISPR_SURF_Analysis_[INSERT TIMESTAMP])
+(Default: CRISPR_SURF_Analysis_TIMESTAMP)
 ```

 **Example CRISPR-SURF Deconvolution Command-Line Run on Canver et al. 2015**